Aon’s Marcell: Reinsurance capital growing but investor caution remains

 We’ve completed a record number of parametric covers for our corporate clients in 2024 and we’re investing more in that space.
 These solutions converge traditional products with new skills and approaches, in response to demand driven by supply chain disruption, cyber threats and changes in workforce footprints.

-What will be Aon’s strategic focus for reinsurance in 2025?
+What is Aon’s strategic focus for reinsurance in 2025?

 Our focus is on bringing a broader set of solutions to our clients, equipping them with data and providing comprehensive consulting capabilities – whether that’s traditional consulting or software-powered.